Rocky shore: Zonation

 Tidal movements of water creates zonation patterns along rocky shores from high to low-tide.
 The area above the high-tide mark is the supralittoral zone which is virtually a terrestrial environment.
 The area around the high-tide mark is known as the intertidal fringe.
 Between the high and low-tide marks is the intertidal or littoral zone.
 Below the low-tide mark is the sublittoral or subtidal zone.

 The presence and abundance of different animals and algae vary in different zones along the rocky shore due to differing adaptations to the varying levels of exposure to sun and desiccation along the rocky shore.

 Pollution

 Rocky shores are exposed to many forms of pollution, in particular pollution related to oil spills.
 Prominent spills are the Torrey Canyon spill, the Amoco Cadiz spill outside the Brittany coast in France and the Exxon Valdez spill in Prince William Sound, Alaska, US.
-Garbage such as plastics and metals being left behind by people is also a problem among many rocky coastlines that attract tourists.
+Garbage such as plastics and metals left behind by people is also a problem among many rocky coastlines that attract tourists.